Antimicrobial resistance: Nanomaterials

 During the last decades, copper and silver nanomaterials have demonstrated appealing features for the development of a new family of antimicrobial agents.
+Nanoparticles (1–100 nm) show unique properties and promise as antimicrobial agents against resistant bacteria.
+Silver (AgNPs) and gold nanoparticles (AuNPs) are extensively studied, disrupting bacterial cell membranes and interfering with protein synthesis.
+Zinc oxide (ZnO NPs), copper (CuNPs), and silica (SiNPs) nanoparticles also exhibit antimicrobial properties.
+However, high synthesis costs, potential toxicity, and instability pose challenges.
+To overcome these, biological synthesis methods and combination therapies with other antimicrobials are explored.

 Rediscovery of ancient treatments

 Similar to the situation in malaria therapy, where successful treatments based on ancient recipes have been found, there has already been some success in finding and testing ancient drugs and other treatments that are effective against AMR bacteria.